Loading...

 Dear Secretary Rubio and Members of Congress,

-I am writing to urge you to prioritize continued investment in U.S. humanitarian and development assistance.
+I am writing to urge you to reinvest in U.S. humanitarian and development assistance.
 These critical programs not only save lives by providing food, health care, education, economic development, and disaster relief to the world’s most vulnerable communities but also strengthen U.S. security and promote global stability.

 I urge you to take the following actions to safeguard these essential programs:

-• Protect funding for humanitarian and development programs: These investments are critical for preventing famine, combatting disease, and supporting education and development.
+• Reinvest in funding for humanitarian and development programs: These investments are critical for preventing famine, combatting disease, and supporting education and development.

 • Prioritize marginalized communities: Ensure that aid reaches those most affected by conflict, climate, and poverty.

-• Strengthen U.S. leadership on the global stage: By maintaining robust foreign aid commitments, the U.S. can continue to play a crucial role in promoting stability and supporting communities in need.
+• Strengthen U.S. leadership on the global stage: By resuming humanitarian aid commitments, the U.S. can continue to play a crucial role in promoting stability and supporting communities in need.

-Foreign aid accounts for less than one percent of the federal budget, but it delivers outsized benefits.
+U.S. humanitarian aid accounts for less than one percent of the federal budget, but it delivers outsized benefits.
 It saves lives, reduces global instability, and reinforces U.S. leadership and security.
-Any cuts to foreign aid funding could have life or death consequences for countless children and families who are living through crisis.
+Any cuts to aid funding could have life or death consequences for countless children and families who are living through crisis.

 The United States has long been a global leader in providing aid to those in need.
 This leadership reflects our values of compassion, justice, and responsibility.
-I urge you to protect these vital programs for the sake of our shared future.
+I urge you to reinvest in these vital programs for the sake of our shared future.

 JOIN US IN THE FIGHT